 - Each Assembly has a member, usually the Fraternal Chairman, whose responsibility it is to maintain close contact with the family of the deceased Sir Knight during the period immediately following the death.
 His name and telephone number should be published in the assembly newsletter.
 He is the Fourth Degree Representative, and should be notified of the death of a Sir Knight as soon as possible.
 He, in turn, will notify the proper persons.
 If the family so wishes, the Fourth Degree Representative will also assist in the following measures.

-- If it is in keeping with the wishes of the family, arrangements should be made with the funeral director to have the deceased Sir Knight attired in the uniform of the Fourth Degree [Black Tux and Accessories].
-The cape and chapeau and his sheathed sword are to be placed upon the casket during the wake and funeral and a proper notification to his Brother Sir Knight be included in the death notice in the newspaper.
+- If it is in keeping with the wishes of the family, arrangements should be made with the funeral director to have the deceased Sir Knight attired in the uniform of the Fourth Degree and a proper notification to his Brother Sir Knights be included in the death notice in the newspaper.

 - Fourth Degree members of the Assembly will mount an Honor Guard, "Watch of the Dead" at the wake.
-One Sir Knight in full regalia stands at the head of the casket and one at the foot during the wake.
+One Sir Knight stands at the head of the casket and one at the foot during the wake.
 The Guard is change at regular intervals.

 - Following the wake services, a certificate of condolence is presented to the widow or a member of the family, expressing the sense of loss shared by the assembly and the bereaved family.